MichaelCade/90DaysOfDevOps/Days/day74.md

 ![](Images/Day74_CICD2.png)

-Now back in our Jenkins dashboard, we are going to create a new pipeline but now instead of pasting our script we are going to use "Pipeline script from SCM" We are then going to use the configuration options below.
+Now back in our Jenkins dashboard, we are going to create a new pipeline but now instead of pasting our script, we are going to use "Pipeline script from SCM" We are then going to use the configuration options below.

-For reference we are going to use `https://github.com/MichaelCade/Jenkins-HelloWorld.git` as the repository URL.
+For reference, we are going to use `https://github.com/MichaelCade/Jenkins-HelloWorld.git` as the repository URL.

 ![](Images/Day74_CICD3.png)